MicrosoftDocs/power-automate-docs/articles/process-advisor-sap-ecc.md

 - Is your GitHub alias "HeatherOrt"?
 I used Derah's name for now.
 - Let's start with an action verb, such as "Use the SAP ECC beta connector".
-- We should lowercase beta connector unless it's officially part of a product name (not a feature name).
+- We should lowercase beta connector unless it's officially part of a product name (feature names are lowercase).
 - Please complete the **description** in line 2.
 - Do you know where in the process advisor node in the TOC it should go?
-Here's a suggestion: under *Process advisor** > **Overview**, or last in the **Process mining** sub-section.
+Here's a suggestion: under **Process advisor** > **Overview**, or last in the **Process mining** sub-section.

 ## Use level 2